luketurner/tag-utility/README.md

   --help                     Show this message and exit.

 Commands:
-  add   Adds file(s) to the database with given tags. info  Outputs details about the tag database. ls    Outputs all the files tagged with given tag(s). rm    Removes files and/or tags from the database. show  Outputs details about file(s) in the database.
+  add     Adds file(s) to the database with given tags. config  Gets/sets the value for the given config key(s). info    Outputs details about the tag database. ls      Outputs all the files tagged with given tag(s). rm      Removes files and/or tags from the database. show    Outputs details about file(s) in the database.
 ```
 <!-- gendocs cli help end -->